 Traffic Light and Stop Sign Control

-Traffic Light and Stop Sign Control is designed to recognize and respond to traffic lights and stop signs, slowing Cybertruck to a stop when using Traffic-Aware cruise control or Autosteer.
-This feature uses the vehicle's forward-facing cameras, in addition to GPS data, and slows the car for all detected traffic lights, including green, blinking yellow, and off lights in addition to stop signs and some road markings.
+Traffic Light and Stop Sign Control is designed to recognize and respond to traffic lights and stop signs, slowing Cybertruck to a stop when using Traffic-Aware cruise control This feature uses the vehicle's forward-facing cameras, in addition to GPS data, and slows the car for all detected traffic lights, including green, blinking yellow, and off lights in addition to stop signs and some road markings.
 As Cybertruck approaches an intersection, the touchscreen displays a notification indicating the intention to slow down.
 You must confirm that you want to continue or Cybertruck stops at the red line displayed on the touchscreen's driving visualization.

 Before Using